etherzhhb/Shang/README.md

 converted verilog module, the "Scheduling" is the schedule mode of Shang (ASAP or ILP etc.), the "Pipeline" is the option whether we use software pipelining in Shang.
 ######3.
 Setup the platform information script.######
-Supposed that we use the EP2C35F672C6 FPGA of altera, we could create another lua script named "EP2C35F672C6.lua" to hold the platform information of EP2C35F672C6.
+Supposed that we use the EP2C35F672C6 FPGA of altera as the hardware platform, we could create another lua script named "EP2C35F672C6.lua" to hold the platform information of EP2C35F672C6.
 The "EP2C35F672C6.lua" could be like this: